hughsie/python-uswid/README.md

 There are three elements of an SBoM that uswid supports.
 These are:

 - Identities -- the *what*, describing the software subcomponents
-- Entities -- the *who*, describing the company or person responsible for the identity in some way
+- Entities -- the *who*, describing the company or person responsible for the component in some way
 - Payloads (optional) -- the *file* that we are referring to, for when the SBoM is not embedded
 - Evidence (optional) -- the *proof*, typically the date and time the SBoM was built

-One of the core features of uswid is that you can import multiple files to build a single identity at construction time.
+One of the core features of uswid is that you can import multiple files to build a single component at construction time.

 For instance, you could combine the pkgconfig `.pc` file, a `.exe` binary and `.ini` override to build one SBoM component.
 In most cases SBoM metadata is merged, but it can also be replaced.